How Internal Structure Shapes the Metallicity of Giant Exoplanets: Discussion

 \subsection{Non-adiabatic structure}

-In our models with a dilute core (DC, DCA and DCA3), we assumed an adiabatic temperature gradient.
-However, the presence of a composition gradient implies that the temperature gradient could differ from adiabatic.
-To assess the effect of a non-adiabatic temperature gradient on the inferred bulk metallicity, we parameterize the deviation from adiabaticity (likely caused by double-diffusive convection \citep{Debras_2021, Leconte_2012}) as in \citet{Howard2025_demixing}, using:
+In our models with a DC (DC, DCA, and DCA3), we assumed an adiabatic temperature gradient.
+However, the presence of a composition gradient implies that the temperature gradient could differ from the adiabatic one.
+To assess the effect of a non-adiabatic temperature gradient on the inferred bulk metallicity, we parameterised the deviation from adiabaticity (likely caused by double-diffusive convection \citep{Debras_2021, Leconte_2012}) as in \citet{Howard2025_demixing}, using

 where $B = \frac{\chi_{\rho}}{\chi_{\rm T}}\left(\frac{d\,\textrm{ln}\,\rho}{d\, \textrm{ln}\,Z} \right)_{P,T} \nabla_{Z}$, $\chi_{\rho} = \left(\frac{d\,\textrm{ln}\,P}{d\, \textrm{ln}\,\rho} \right)_{T,Z}$, $\chi_{\rm T} = \left(\frac{d\,\textrm{ln}\,P}{d\, \textrm{ln}\,T} \right)_{\rho,Z}$ and $\nabla_{Z}=\frac{d\,\textrm{ln}\,Z}{d\,\textrm{ln}\,P}$.